Waveform stability for the piecewise step approximation of Regge-Wheeler potential: Piecewise step approximation of Regge-Wheeler potential

 From now on, we will provide a specific strategy to achieve the piecewise step approximation of the R-W potential.
 Later, we will see that although the specific approximation method is different from~\cite{Nollert:1996rf}, it can still effectively achieve piecewise step approximation of the effective potential.
 Effective potentials $V_{\text{R-W}}$ including all $l$ and $s$ have only one extremum outside the event horizon.
 We denote such an extremum as $r_m$ and record the corresponding tortoise coordinate as $x_m=x(r_m)$.
 Here, we always make the approximation in terms of the tortoise coordinate $x$.
 At $x=x_m$, we divide the range $[0,V_{\text{R-W}}(x_m)]$ into $N_{\text{st}}\ge2$ parts.
 If horizontal lines are drawn for all points denoted by $V_0>V_1>\cdots>V_{N_{\text{st}}}$ in the interval $[0,V_{\text{R-W}}(x_m)]$ except for the first and last points, they must have two intersections with the function $V_{\text{R-W}}(x)$.
 We will sort the coordinates of these intersection points in order of size as $x_1,x_2,\cdots,x_{N-1},x_N$ with $N=2(N_{\text{st}}-1)$.
 In summary, the piecewise step approximation potential $V_{\text{st}}(x)$ is written as

 and a series of points $V_k$ is chosen as

-The reason why we use the Chebyshev-Lobatto grids is that the original effective potential changes slowly near and far from the extremum $x_m$.
+The Chebyshev grid provides enhanced resolution near the prominent features of the effective potential, placing a higher density of points around the peak $x_m$ as well as in the regions close to the horizon and toward asymptotic infinity.
 As a typical example, in Fig. \ref{potential_approximation}, we present some approximations of the R-W potential using various numbers of $N_{\text{st}}$, with $N_{\text{st}}=5$, $10$, $15$, $20$, $25$, $30$.
 Intuitively, the degree of the approximation is enhanced as $N_{\text{st}}$ increases.